vishandi/tp/docs/DeveloperGuide.md

 2. UniGenda retrieves the schedule of the person.
 3. UniGenda saves it to local storage.

     Use case ends.

 **Extensions**
 * 1a.
-The specified contact index or event index is invalid.
+The specified contact index is invalid.

   * 1a1.
 UniGenda shows an error message.

     Use case ends.

 * 2a.
 The specified contact does not have a schedule.

   * 2a1.
 UniGenda shows an error message.

     Use case ends.

 * 3a.
 UniGenda is unable to save the file to local storage.

   * 3a1.
 UniGenda shows an error message.

+    Use case ends.

+**Use case: View contacts by tag**

+**MSS**

+1. User requests to view only contacts who have the specified tag.
+2. UniGenda shows the list of contacts who have the specified tag.

+   Use case ends.

+**Extensions**
+* 1a.
+There are no users with the specified tag.

+  * 1a1.
+UniGenda shows an error messaage.

     Use case ends.

 ## 6.4 Non-Functional Requirements